 But it didn't take long to realize that this product causes bleeding.
 Of course, it is a blood thinner.
 Isn't every blood thinner is going to cause bleeding?
 Yes.
 But it is a question of degree.
 Plaintiffs' lawsuits allege Xarelto bleeding risks are far more significant than other options patients had.
 Accordingly, users of the drug had a right to know that this ostensibly low hassle drug might cause them great health problems or even death.

 How much bleeding are we talking about?
 Approximately 8.6 percent of the patients taking Xarelto had clinically significant bleeding.
 So out of 1000 people, 86 people are going to find themselves in an emergency room, doctor's office or hospital with clinically relevant bleeding.

 What else is important here is that pre-market testing arguably failed to show Xarelto was superior to warfarin.
 But the companies apparently believed the drugs once-a-day dosing and early market entry could still make a fortune, even if it were not a clinically better product.

-Again, Coumadin also causes bleeding.
+Again, Coumadin also causes bleeding that can lead to a GI hemorrhage.
 But besides the fact that Xarelto might lead to a great risk of bleeding, there is a difference in the ability to intervene once a bleeding episode begins.
 Doctors have concerns that the bleeding side effects cannot be as easily controlled as they are with other conventional anticoagulants like warfarin.
 Plaintiffs' attorneys argue that these companies knew or should have known about the lack of an effective Xarelto reversal agent to stop bleeding problems when they develop and properly communicate this fact in their labeling to both doctors and patients.What Are The Risks?

 The risks of Xarelto can be summarized as by-products of excessive bleeding: